doocman/dooc-np/README.md

 ### transform
 Notice: the transform has a rather implicit 'ownership' behaviour (r-values becomes copies and l-values become references...).
-This might change in the future (a possible alternative is to use the `std::unwrap_ref_decay_t`-behaviour like the rest of the tuple to control wheter a copy should be made or not).
+This might change in the future (a possible alternative is to use the `std::unwrap_ref_decay_t`-behaviour like the rest of the tuple to control whether a copy should be made or not).

 Lazy tuple-transform view.
 This creates a view of a tuple (`std::tuple` or `named_tuple`) and changes the